Last updated on 2026-01-21

 The Library and Information Technician program is designed to be completed in two years.
 The program structure includes:

-• Field placements in various settings such as schools, public libraries, government libraries, and archives
+- Field placements in various settings, including schools, public libraries, government libraries, and archives.

-Students will engage in practical exercises that simulate real work experiences, allowing them to build a network and learn collaboratively.
-The program also offers options for further studies, such as pursuing a Bachelor of Information Technology-Information Resource Management in collaboration with Carleton University.
+Students will engage in experiential learning opportunities that enhance their work and life skills by collaborating with faculty, staff, and community partners.
+This program also offers options for further studies, such as pursuing a Bachelor of Information Technology-Information Resource Management in collaboration with Carleton University.

 Featured Experiences

-The Library and Information Technician program offers several unique features and experiences, including:
+The Library and Information Technician program includes several unique features and experiences that enhance student learning:

-• Opportunities for applied research projects that tackle real-world challenges
+- Applied research projects that tackle real-world challenges.

 Career Options

-Graduates of the Library and Information Technician program can pursue a variety of career options in Canada, including:
+Graduates of the Library and Information Technician program can pursue a variety of career opportunities in Canada, including:

-• Library Technician: Assist librarians in managing library resources, helping patrons find information, and maintaining library systems.
+- Library Technician: Assist librarians in managing library resources, providing customer service, and conducting research.

-• Archives Technician: Work in archives to preserve and manage historical documents and records, assisting researchers and the public.
+- Archival Technician: Work in archives to preserve and organize historical documents and records for public access.

-These roles leverage the skills developed throughout the program, allowing graduates to contribute meaningfully to their communities and organizations.
+These roles leverage the skills developed during the program, allowing graduates to contribute meaningfully to their workplaces and communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.